 Maker Faire encourages a fun and interactive explosion of demonstrations, exhibits, workshops, presentations, and performances.
 Your assigned area will be provided with standard tables, chairs, and electrical as specified.
 Makers add the final splash of creativity to make their space unique and awesome!

-- Standard Booth Specifications: 8’ x 8’ space including one six-foot table, two chairs, and one 3-prong electrical outlet per small booth.
+- Standard Booth Specifications: A 10’ x 10’ outdoor space or a 8’ x 8’ indoor space including one six-foot table, two chairs, and one 3-prong electrical outlet per small booth.

 - Large Booth Specifications: For commercial businesses and maker groups that specify they are curating a space that needs a larger footprint, there are limited 8’ x 16’ spaces available including two six-foot tables, four chairs, and two 3-prong outlets per large booth.
 The space sizing notes are the event standard sizing with at least a 10’ ceiling indoors.
 We will make an effort to accommodate larger, more spectacular projects wherever possible.

-- Outdoor Booths on the Plaza: Please indicate if you would prefer an uncovered outdoor booth on EMP’s Plaza or other Seattle Center designated space.
+- Outdoor Booths on EMP’s Plaza and Seattle Center’s Next 50 Plaza: Please note that this year a majority of Seattle Mini Maker Faire will be located outdoors on the Next 50 Plaza.
+Please indicate if your exhibit requires indoor placement in your application.
 Please note that this space is rain or shine and you must bring your own shelter.
 Security will be onsite overnight outdoors.